 It’s still possible to take things slowly once you start a relationship quickly.
 Make it a priority to spend more time with each other, communicate healthily and focus on nurturing the relationship through experiences, love and understanding for the foreseeable future.

-By doing so, you may just end up being one of those lucky couples who make long distance relationships turn into lifelong love story.
+By doing so, you may just end up being one of those lucky couples who make long distance relationships turn into a lifelong love story.

 With that being said, I really hope you found this article on starting a long distance relationship with someone you just met to be insightful and a source of guidance.
 If you have any questions or advice of your own to share, please do so by leaving a comment down below.